Words Aplenty

 Jihad Universe 3.0

 Fear and Loathing in Alamosa, a multi-part story that ran in the South Coloradan Online in the fall of 1999.
-The closest thing the Author has had to a magnum opus in his Journalism career, and probably the last such thing.
+The closest thing the Author has had to a magnum opus in his Journalism career, and the last such thing, the Author's journalism career having died on the road somwhere between Alamosa and Denver.

 Part Zero: On the nature of "gonzo journalism"